garykac/woven/placing-matrix-cards.md

 ![Card overlap](img/placement6.png)

+## Invalid Placement

-The following placement is invalid because the placed card does not overlap with the previous card.
+The following placement is invalid because the placed card does not overlap with a previously placed card.

 ![Invalid - Cards must overlap](img/placement0.png)

+Cards may not be tucked under previously placed cards.